Namnetes: Name

 They are mentioned as Namnitō͂n (Ναμνιτῶν) by Polybius (2nd c.
 BC) and Strabo (early 1st c.
 AD), Namnetes by Caesar (mid-1st c.
 BC) and Pliny (1st c.
 AD), and as Namnē͂tai (Ναμνῆται) by Ptolemy (2nd c.
 AD).

 The etymology of the ethnonym Namnetes remains uncertain.
 Xavier Delamarre has tentatively proposed to interpret the name as 'those of the river', by deriving it from the Proto-Indo-European root *nem- ('curved, bend'), which also gave the Gaulish stem nantu- ('valley, stream').
 The element namn- in Namnetes has also been compared to river names such as the Namn-asa in northern Spain and the Nemun-as in Lithuania.
 According to Blanca María Prósper, however, "Namnetes is a locus desperatus of Celtic etymology, and to judge from its overall look it probably contains a negative particle.
 Ethnic names often have an exotic, for us hardly understandable, and usually more complex look than place or river names."

 Geography

-Map of the Gallic people of modern Brittany :

 The Namnetes dwelled between the lower Loire, the Vilaine and the Semnon rivers.
 Their territory was situated west of the Andecavi, south of the Veneti and Redones, and north of the Pictones.

 Their chief town was Condevincum, corresponding to the modern city of Nantes, and their chief port was known as Portus Nemetum.